Integrative mental health therapy

 I accept credit/debit cards, HSA, and Zelle.

-If you decide to include the Safe and Sound Protocol (SSP) or Rest and Restore Protocol (RRP) as part of your work with me, those are billed separately.
+If you decide to include the Safe and Sound Protocol (SSP) or Rest and Restore Protocol (RRP) as part of your holistic therapeutic work with me, those are billed separately.
 You can learn more about pricing on the SSP and RRP pages.

 • I don’t take insurance directly.
 But I do provide a superbill, which is a detailed receipt you can submit to your insurance company for possible reimbursement.
 Some clients receive partial reimbursement, depending on their plan.